loot/loot/CONTRIBUTING.md

 ### C++ Code Style

 The [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) is used as the base, with deviations as listed below.
-Note that the LOOT API is a C API, so the style guide doesn't apply to its header.

 #### C++ Features